Ian-GL/live_view_demo/README.md

 This is my entry in [Phoenix Phrenzy](https://phoenixphrenzy.com), showing off what [Phoenix](https://phoenixframework.org/) and [LiveView](https://github.com/phoenixframework/phoenix_live_view) can do.

+1. Make charts selecting specific fields of your DB.

 ![Visualixir preview](assets/static/images/preview-chart.gif "Visualixir")

+2. Make SQL queries and download the results.

 ![Visualixir preview](assets/static/images/preview-sql.gif "Visualixir")

 ## About